SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Learning-based Single-view Reconstruction

 In the following experiments, we leverage SDFDiff to train a neural network to perform single-view 3D reconstruction without 3D supervision.
 We use the same dataset as \cite{kato2018, liu2019softras}, which includes 13 categories of objects from ShapeNet \cite{Chang2015ShapeNet}.
-Each object had 24 rendered images from different views with image resolution of $64\times 64$.
-We use the same train/validate/test sets on the same dataset as in \cite{kato2018, liu2019softras, yan2016perspective}.
-We use the standard reconstruction metric, {\em i.e.,} 3D intersection over union (IoU)~\cite{liu2019softras} for quantitative comparisons.
+Each object has 24 rendered images from different views at $64\times 64$ resolution.
+We use the same train/validate/test sets on the same dataset as in \cite{kato2018, liu2019softras, yan2016perspective}, and the standard reconstruction metric, {\em i.e.,} 3D intersection over union (IoU)~\cite{liu2019softras} for quantitative comparisons.